 NAD+ levels can be naturally increased by promoting its synthesis — enhancing the enzymes involved in NAD+ biosynthesis or taking NAD+ precursor molecules.

-As a result, leading a healthy lifestyle through a healthy diet and moderate exercise is not only good for your mental health, but it can also help to keep your NAD+ levels high.
+As a result, leading a healthy lifestyle through a healthy diet and moderate exercise is good for your mental health and can help keep your NAD+ levels high.

-Regular exercise is one of the simplest ways to improve your overall health and increase your NAD+ levels.
-Exercise helps to keep you strong and fit, whilst also maintaining a healthy weight.
+Regular exercise is one of the simplest ways to improve overall health and increase NAD+ levels.
+Exercise helps keep you strong and fit while maintaining a healthy weight.

 In addition, exercise can enhance the DNA-rebuilding proteins in your body, helping to keep your cells healthy and prevent disease.

-levels of NAD+ decline with age, and this has been linked to a number of age-related diseases.
+levels of NAD+ decline with age, which has been linked to several age-related diseases.
 However, new research suggests that exposure to sunlight may also play a role in reducing NAD+ levels.

 UV radiation from the sun causes damage to the skin, and the body uses NAD+ to repair this damage.
-As a result, spending too much time in the sun can lead to a significant decrease in NAD+ levels.
+As a result, spending too much time in the sun can significantly decrease NAD+ levels.

-This is yet another reason to make sure you wear sunscreen and limit your exposure to direct sunlight.
+This is another reason to ensure you wear sunscreen and limit your exposure to direct sunlight.

 While spending time in direct sunlight is bad for your overall health and NAD+ levels, spending time in natural or artificial heat can certainly help you boost those NAD levels.